-How Much to Apply: To be effective you should be applying approximately at least a half a bottle per month (of the small plastic vial - if you have the glass bottle then you use about 1/4 of the bottle a month).
+To be effective you should be applying approximately at least a half a bottle per month of the smaller glass bottle - if you have the larger 20% bottle then you use about 1/5 of the bottle a month.
+At this level you should actually be able to apply twice a day if you wish.
 If you are using more than this you can probably put on a thinner application.
 If you find you are wiping away a lot of product then apply slightly thinner applications.

-NOTE: after a few weeks some or all of your nails should be starting to look better.
-DO NOT stop using FlexiNail just because it looks like they are getting better.
+NOTE: after a few weeks some or all of your nails should be starting to look better or you may be going through an adjustment period where your nails are reacting to the new routine.
+DO NOT stop using FlexiNail just because it looks like they are getting better or if they seem to be growing out and are seeming more brittle.
 If you stop - they may seem great for even a few weeks more - but then the issues that caused them to dry out in the first place may return.

 FlexiNail will not harden or dry on the nail.
-Some will penetrate your nail but when you want them completely dry you simply rub in any excess with you thumb or take a tissue and wipe away any that remains.
+Some will penetrate your nail with each application but when you want them completely simply dab away any excess with a tissue.
 There is no need to TRY to wash off FlexiNail or remove anything.
 At some point you will obviously wash your hands or shower etc - but don't purposely wash it off.

 Your cuticles will love this.
 The only real usage tip is NOT to apply it right before applying FlexiNail to the nails.
 You don't really want to have the nails with cuticle conditioner on them when you apply.
 So just pick any other time to apply.
 Again just a thin application is needed (it is very concentrated) and don't worry about getting any on the nail.
 Give it at least a minute or two or longer on the cuticles and then simply rub in (gently) any excess with fingers.

 FlexiNail Fungus or FlexiNail for Toes